NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Vicious Evisceration.md

 You make a vicious strike that maims your enemy.
 Make a melee Strike.
-If the Strike hits and deals damage, the target is [[Conditions/Drained 1|Drained 1]], or [[Conditions/Drained 1|Drained 2]] on a critical success.
+If the Strike hits and deals damage, the target is [[Conditions/Drained|Drained 1]], or [[Conditions/Drained|Drained 2]] on a critical success.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*